SAN DIEGO WEATHER, CLIMATE & WEATHER FORECAST

 What makes the San Diego climate so perfect?

-The prevailing breezes off the Pacific Ocean temper the weather in San Diego and protect us from extreme weather conditions.
-That's why the San Diego climate is so moderate, compared with other places along the same latitude.
+The prevailing breezes off the Pacific Ocean temper the weather report for San Diego and protect us from extreme weather reports.
+That's why the San Diego climate zone is so moderate, compared with other places along the same latitude.
 The winds here are typically light, out of the northwest, except during "Santa Ana" conditions.

 That's when the San Diego weather forecast includes high winds blowing from the east, bringing in dry, hot desert air that can push the temperature up into the 90ºs for a few days at a time.
 "Santa Ana's" can fly in anytime, but they usually occur in September and October and are strongest in the inland valley and mountain San Diego microclimates.

-Most of our occasional winter storms come in from the south.
-And since the jet stream usually tracks north of San Diego, we rarely have the violent winter storms with heavy rainfall that flood Los Angeles and Orange county - just 100 miles to the north.
-For example: the severe winter storms of 2004-05 dropped a record-setting 35 inches of rain in Los Angeles, while San Diego received only about 23 inches.
-You can make your weather forecast by looking at San Diego weather radar and satellite.
+Most of our occasional winter storms come in from the north.
+And since the jet stream usually tracks north of San Diego, we rarely have the violent winter storms with heavy rainfall forecasts that flood Los Angeles and Orange county - just 100 miles to the north.
+For example: the severe winter storms of 2004-05 dropped a record-setting 35 inches of rain in Los Angeles, while San Diego received only 23 inches.
+You can make your own weather forecast by looking at the San Diego weather radar map and San Diego weather satellite image.

 Also, San Diego is uniquely located to avoid the summer monsoons that blow south of us across Mexico and Arizona.
 The San Diego weather forecast does occasionally include summer thunderstorms in the mountains.
 Several times each winter, a snow storm will blanket the Laguna Mountains, creating spectacular views and drawing delighted San Diego residents to play in the snow.